i-love-flamingo/flamingo-carotene/docs/1. Flamingo Carotene Basics/flamingo-carotene-modules.md

 The new Version tag will be pushed, and the CIGitlab /CD Pipeline will start https://gitlab.aoe.com/shared/i-love-flamingo/flamingo-carotene/pipelines

-If there are no errors while building, the package will be pushed in the artifactory and is ready to use as dependency in other projects
+If there are no errors while building, the module will be pushed in the artifactory and is ready to use as dependency in other projects